rohhenry/Spotify-Track-Tour-Server/README.md

 Because of this concurrent users can slow down the user experience drastically (won't crash though).

 In the future I hope to move the majority of the code into a seperate worker process to help with concurrency.

+I try to update this repo as much as possible, it is slightly different from the one deployed in production to heroku because sensitive stuff have been gitignored out.